-On December 17, 2010, the BOD of BPO approved the declaration of cash dividends amounting to ₱30.0 million or ₱107.14 per share of BPO's common stocks as of record date December 17, 2010.
-The Group recognized dividend income amounting to ₱10.5 million in 2010.
+On December 17, 2010, the BOD of BPO approved the declaration of cash dividends amounting to ₽ 30.0 million or ₽107.14 per share of BPO's common stocks as of record date December 17, 2010.
+The Group recognized dividend income amounting to ₽10.5 million in 2010.
 The dividends were collected on March 29, 2011 (see Note 6).

-On December 22, 2011, the BOD of BPO approved the declaration of cash dividends amounting to \$\mathbb{P}45.0\$ million or \$\mathbb{P}160.71\$ per share of BPO's common stocks as of record date December 21, 2011.
-The Group recognized dividend income amounting to \$\mathbb{P}15.8\$ million in 2011.
-The dividends are expected to be collected in 2012 (see Note 6).
+On December 22, 2011, the BOD of BPO approved the declaration of cash dividends amounting to ₽ 45.0 million or ₽160.71 per share of BPO's common stocks as of record date December 21, 2011.
+The Group recognized dividend income amounting to ₽15.8 million in 2011.
+The dividends were collected in May, 2012 (see Note 6).

 In 2011, BPO returned the deposit previously obtained from its stockholders, including the Parent Company.
-On October 25, 2011, the BOD of BPO approved the increase of BPO's authorized capital stock from \$\mathbb{P}\$100.0 million dividend into 1,000,000 shares, with par value of \$\mathbb{P}\$100.0 to \$\mathbb{P}\$300.0 million, divided into 3 million shares with par value of \$\mathbb{P}\$100, subject to the approval of the SEC.
+On October 25, 2011, the BOD of BPO approved the increase of BPO's authorized capital stock from ₱100.0 million dividend into 1,000,000 shares, with par value of ₱100.0 to ₱300.0 million, divided into 3 million shares with par value of ₱100, subject to the approval of the SEC.
 On January 19, 2012, BPO's application was reviewed by the SEC's Company Registration and Monitoring Department (CMRD) and was cleared from any pending penalties.

-In compliance with the minimum subscription requirement for the application of the increase of BPO's capital stock, its stockholders, including the Parent Company, deposited a total amount of \$\mathbb{P}50.0\$ million, representing 25% of the minimum subscription of the capital increase.
-The Parent Company maintained its percentage ownership over BPO by providing a deposit amounting to \$\mathbb{P}17.5\$ million.
+In compliance with the minimum subscription requirement for the application of the increase of BPO's capital stock, its stockholders, including the Parent Company, deposited a total amount of ₱50.0 million, representing 25% of the minimum subscription of the capital increase.
+The Parent Company maintained its percentage ownership over BPO by providing a deposit amounting to ₱17.5 million.